 Myth #4: Oils are only good for hydrating

 Oils can actually help with acne-causing bacteria and clogged pores while nourishing your delicate skin.
-Ingredients like Black Cumin, Grapeseed and Tea Tree oils contain antibacterial and anti-inflammatory properties which help kill acne-causing bacteria and reduce the appearance of red, angry breakouts.
-Try our breakout-fighting Bl+C Pimples Serum Concentrate which features super purifying Black Cumin.
+Ingredients like Black Cumin, Grapeseed and Tea Tree oils possess some antibacterial and anti-inflammatory properties which help mitigate acne-causing bacteria and reduce the appearance of red, angry breakouts.

 Why Use Oils On Your Face?